Zaki978/European-Soccer-SQL-Data-Project/README.md

 ## Overview of Findings
 When evaluating league competitiveness, the Bundesliga stands out as one of the most competitive leagues, recording the highest average goals per game at 1.48 across all seasons, compared to Serie A's 1.41 in second place.
 However, the Bundesliga does not lead in average goals scored per team across seasons, with 50.19 goals compared to Serie A's 53.4.
 This disparity is likely due to Bundesliga teams playing fewer matches per season (34) compared to Serie A teams (38), providing Bundesliga teams with fewer opportunities to score goals.

-Additionally, shot conversion rates saw a notable increase during the 2020 season across all leagues, likely influenced by factors related to COVID-19, such as fewer matches or reduced pressure from empty stadiums.
+Additionally, shot conversion rates saw a notable increase during the 2020 season across all leagues, possibly influenced by factors related to COVID-19, such as fewer matches or reduced pressure from empty stadiums.
 Lastly, Barcelona achieved the highest average shot accuracy at 44.01% and recorded the largest goal difference of 470 goals across all seasons.

 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/European%20Soccer%20League%20Dashboard%201.png" alt="European Leagues Photo" width="1000" height="550">

 ## Insights Deep Dive

 ### 1. League Competitiveness Analysis
+- **Highest Average Goals**: The 2019 Bundesliga season recorded the highest average goals per game at 1.6.
 - **Points Gap**: The Premier League has the highest average gap (68.86) between top and bottom teams, while Bundesliga has the lowest (59.00)
+- **Total Games Held**: La Liga, Premier League, and Serie A each recorded the highest total matches played, with 2,660 games whereas Bundesliga has a total of 2,142 games
 - League-wide statistical comparisons
 - Analysis of championship diversity
 - Average points and performance metrics by league